March is National Tick Awareness Month!

 How can I tell ticks apart?

 The easiest way is by looking at the shield on their backs called the scutum.
 The scutum covers the entire back of males but only the upper back of females.
-It is solid black in black-legged ticks & more “ornate” with some white in American dog ticks.
+It is solid black in black-legged ticks, more “ornate” with some white in American dog ticks, & displays a white spot in female Lone Star ticks (white spots around the margins in males).
 (Brown dog ticks don’t have a distinct scutum.)
 That said, ticks are small, so even identifying them by their scutum is challenging.
+Click here for a chart that can help you identify the four ticks of concern in Canada: Identifying Adult Ticks

 When is tick prevention recommended?